Emergence of Social Norms in Generative Agent Societies: Principles and Architecture: Principles and Architecture

 Generative agents are well known for their capability to generate human-like conversations \cite{clark2021all}.
 It is thus natural to consider spreading norms by leveraging such a capability.
 To achieve this, we consider two perspectives: a sender's perspective and a receiver's perspective.

 \paragraph{The Sender's Perspective.} In human societies, the desire to resolve social conflicts has driven the emergence of numerous social norms~\cite{branscombe2022social}.
 Inspired by this, we instruct each generative agent (a sender) to detect if there are any observations of other agents' behaviors that conflict with its personal norms.
 Let $\mathcal{O_S}$ be the text description of the sender's observations of the environment, and $\mathcal{P_S}$ be the sender's set of qualified personal norms in its database.
 We represent this LLM-based operation by $\mathcal{Y}_{\texttt{conflict}}\in\{\texttt{T,F}\} \leftarrow \texttt{DetectConflict}(\mathcal{O_S}, \mathcal{P_S})$.
 Note that initially, since only norm entrepreneurs have their own personal norms, ordinary agents will detect no conflicts.
 However, as time evolves, ordinary agents may also develop their personal norms, and thus conflicts may be detected.
 Once a conflict is detected (i.e., $\mathcal{Y}_{\texttt{conflict}}=\texttt{T}$), then the sender will decide whether to proactively step in and start a conversation in order to influence others and propagate its personal norms.
 Intuitively, if the sender is a norm entrepreneur, then it will start a conversation without doubt, as it is interested in influencing others.
 However, if the sender is an introverted, ordinary agent, it may not start a conversation.
-Thus, for better autonomy, we let the sender decide based on its agent description $\mathcal{G_S}$, and represent this LLM-based operation by $\mathcal{Y}_{\texttt{talk}} \in\{\texttt{T,F}\} \leftarrow \texttt{DecideToTalk}(\mathcal{G_S})$.
+Thus, for better autonomy, we let the sender decide based on its agent description $\mathcal{G_S}$, and represent this LLM-based operation by $\mathcal{Y}_{\texttt{talk}} \in\{\texttt{T,F}\} \leftarrow \texttt{DecideToTalk}(\mathcal{G_S})$. \paragraph{The Receiver's Perspective.} We consider that when being involved in a conversation, a generative agent (a receiver) will reflect on the conversation and discern information regarding norms (or normative information for short).
+Let $\mathcal{T_{S \rightarrow R}}$ denote a conversation between a sender and a receiver.
+This LLM-based operation can be represented by $\bar{n}_{\mathcal{R}} \leftarrow \texttt{IdentifyNormativeInformation}(\mathcal{T_{S \rightarrow R}})$, where $\bar{n}_{\mathcal{R}}$ represents normative information, which includes natural language describing certain standard of behavior, and the type of the standard (whether it is descriptive or injunctive), as well as the utility on a scale of 1 to 100 indicating its importance.
+Here, we also store normative information in the personal norm database, but set their states to be deactivated and invalid ($s_{act}=\texttt{F}, s_{val}=\texttt{F}$) to distinguish them from the qualified personal norms.
+Initially, ordinary agents are likely to act as receivers.
+However, over time, norm entrepreneurs may also become receivers, as ordinary agents can in turn influence entrepreneurs, after they develop their own personal norms.